 I anticipate rejection.
 It’s part of the job of an author-wannabe.
 But my hope is to continue pressing forward despite the refusals and silence from agents, maintaining the same love and enthusiasm I have for my characters right now.
 That’s where I want to persevere.
 What a feat if I could arrive at December 2016 still believing in my work and my MCs*, even if I have nothing but an email box full of rejection letters.
 I don’t want to quit pushing this story until I’m positive God has shut the door and I’d only make my fists bleed by continuing to pound on it.

 Why do I want to push so hard?
-What’s the difference between this story and the one I tried to query last year?
+What’s the difference between this story and the one I tried to query last time?
 Simply put, I’ve been with these MCs for almost three years now…and they still make me laugh.
 With the other manuscript, I was so over my whiny characters and their problems.
 When I thought about them, I’d roll my eyes.
 Not that my current characters don’t have problems.
 Heck, my protagonist, Tinsel, is a too-tall elf whose chemistry final went awry.
 It blew up part of the school and destroyed a portion of Christmas presents along with it.
 And that’s just the start of her problems.
 Insert Santa’s grandson, Niklas, and she’s got a slew more.
 But even though I wrote “The End” on this manuscript last February and have been editing it ever since, I still chuckle when I think about Tinsel and Niklas, their escapades, and all the misunderstanding between them.
 I owe it to them to push their story, so I’m going to PERSEVERE.
 It’s what Tinsel would do. 😉

 There you have it.
 I kind of like this one-word idea.
 Makes it easier to remember a resolution when you don’t have a lot to remember.
 So what’s your word?
 It’s not to late to chose one…